GreenCodeStudio/kivapi/docs/packages.md

 # Pacakges
 You can install packages to your project.

-Packages are installed as git submodules.
+Packages are installed using git.